yasunori.xyz

 git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions

-Edit ~/.zshrc and add the plugin to the corresponding line for example if you already have the git plugin it would look like
+Edit ~/.zshrc and add zsh-autosuggestions to the corresponding line for plugins.
+For example, if the git plugin is already enabled as is the default case, it would look like

 plugins=(git zsh-autosuggestions)

 And now you have autocomplete features in the terminal!
-Use the arrow keys to autocomplete the entire line, or alt + f to autocomplete each word.
+When suggestions start showing up, press ↑ / ↓ to cycle through past commands that match the current input, → to choose the command currently being shown transparently, or alt + f to autocomplete word by word.

 For the theme, I prefer powerlevel10k, though this is just a personal preference.

-This is available from the start in bash and zsh and many other text input interfaces like the Python interpreter.
-Just press ctrl + r, and start typing to start searching your past commands.
+This works like a simpler version of the zsh-autosuggestions plugin, but it is available by default in both bash and zsh, and also many other text input interfaces like the Python interpreter.
+Just press ctrl-r, and start typing to start searching your past commands.
+If you press ctrl-r again it will keep cycling through old commands that match the string that is being currently typed.
 When the command that you want shows up, just press enter to execute that line.
+For example, the screenshot below shows what happens in the Python interpreter when I do ctrl-r to go into reverse-i-search mode and start typing import n - it already suggest the line import numpy as np.

 move cursor one word at a time

-This is the same for bash and zsh, and probably any other terminal emulator. use alt-f to go forward, and alt-b to go back one word at a time.
+This is the same for bash and zsh, and probably any other terminal emulator. use alt-f to go forward, and alt-b to go back one word at a time. alt-d to delete the word in front of the cursor.
 This is also the emacs keybind for the same movements.

 sudo apt install terminator

-and use it as your terminal emulator.
-Use ctrl-shift-o and ctrl-shift-e to split panes.
+and use it as your terminal emulator (it is installed as an app, so just launch it like any other app).
+Use ctrl-shift-o and ctrl-shift-e to split panes, and alt - [arrow key] to move between panes.

 use GitHub Copilot